 As elsewhere, that’s translated into a boom in natural wine, which you’ll find well represented in cutting edge restaurants and wine bars like Note (below) and Loose Canon (which also does a fine cheese toastie).
 But tasting menus and accompanying wine flights are popular too, served with such engaging charm by those young somms that you won’t feel remotely pressurised.
 Fine dining is relaxed dining in Dublin restaurants.

 Where to eat in and around Dublin

 If you lived in the centre of Dublin, I suspect you’d be in Uno Mas every week – not least because it’s both central and open for lunch (from Thursday to Saturday normally).
 It’s more than a tapas bar – even though it does the Spanish classics like croquetas and tortilla so well – and there’s some really imaginative cooking, such as a brilliant snack of potato crisps and mussels in escabeche.
 Add to that a terrific Iberian wine list, including an impressive selection of sherries and vermouths, and you’d definitely want to be a regular.

 6 Aungier Street, unomas.ie

 As in other capital cities, natural wine is definitely on trend in Dublin and this stylish new wine bar is a good place to enjoy it.
 There’s an impeccable by-the-glass list featuring natural wine royalty, like Lapierre and La Stoppa’s glorious Ageno, and a much longer list by the bottle includes a good selection of grower Champagnes.
-Food was confined to charcuterie and other nibbles when I visited, but they were planning a fuller menu.
+Food was confined to charcuterie and other nibbles when I travelled there, but they were planning a fuller menu.

 26 Fenian Street, notedublin.com